Simon Stock

-Simon Stock, O.Carm was an English Catholic priest and saint who lived in the 13th century and was an early prior of the Carmelite order.
-The Blessed Virgin Mary is traditionally said to have appeared to him and given him the Carmelite habit, the Brown Scapular.
-Thus, popular devotion to Stock is usually associated with devotion to Our Lady of Mount Carmel.
+Simon Stock, OCarm was an English Catholic priest and saint who lived in the 13th century and was an early prior of the Carmelite Order.
+The Blessed Virgin Mary is traditionally said to have appeared to him and given him the Brown Scapular.
+Popular devotion to Saint Simon Stock is usually associated with devotion to Our Lady of Mount Carmel.